-Mr Bailey succeeded Mr Fall in his role as Chairman and Non-Executive Director.
 Mr Bailey plays a key role in a number of strategic initiatives relating to oversight of business strategy, client activity, culture and collaboration with other MUFG entities.

 Directors' and officers' indemnities

 The Company maintained insurance against liabilities for all Directors and officers of the Company during the financial year and at the date of this report.